Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: A Sketch of the Descent Equivariant Tangent Structure on Smooth Manifolds

 \section{A Sketch of the Descent Equivariant Tangent Structure on Smooth Manifolds}

-Perhaps unsurprisingly, we can play a similar game in the case of smooth manifolds as what we did with varieties above exactly because, as the variety case descends through smooth morphisms and smooth group resolutions, we are descending through principal $L$-bundles and the corresponding submersions in the manifold case.
-In order to sketch how to define a tangent category of descent equivariant smooth manifolds over a given left $L$-manifold $M$, we need an analogous result that the pre-equivariant pseudofunctor $\Mcal = (\Mcal, \SMan_{/(-)})$
+Perhaps unsurprisingly, we can play a similar game in the case of smooth manifolds as what we did with varieties and produce a tangent category of descent equivariant smooth manifolds.
+However, in order to define such a tangent category over a given left $L$-manifold $M$, we need, analogously to the scheme case, the result that the pre-equivariant pseudofunctor $\Mcal = (\Mcal, \SMan_{/(-)})$

 defines a tangent indexing functor.
-In this shorter section we sketch how to go about this by first recalling some general tangent category theory on tangent {\'e}tale maps and giving a necessary and sufficient condition for a pullback functor between slice tangent categories to preserve the slice tangent functors (up to natural isomorphism, of course). \begin{dfn}[{\cite[Definition 35]{GeoffJSReverse}}] A morphism $f\colon X \to Y$ in a tangent category $(\Cscr,\Tbb)$ is {\em {\'e}tale} if the diagram
+In this shorter section we sketch how to go about this by first recalling some general tangent category theory regarding tangent display morphisms, relative/vertical tangent structures, and how the two concepts interact.
+To motivate this discussion, let us pose the following question.
+If $f\colon X \to Y$ is a morphism in a tangent category $(\Cscr,\Tbb)$ for which all pullbacks against $f$ exist and are preserved by all powers $T^m$ for $m \in \N$, then what tangent structures can we equip each of $\Cscr_{/X}$ and $\Cscr_{/Y}$ with to make the functor $f^{\ast}\colon\Cscr_{/Y} \to \Cscr_{/X}$ into a strong tangent morphism?

-is a pullback diagram. \end{dfn} \begin{example} The prototypical example of {\'e}tale maps in a tangent category are the local diffeomorphisms in $\SMan$. \end{example} \begin{lem} Let $(\Cscr,\Tbb)$ be a tangent category and let $f\colon X \to Y$ be a morphism in a tangent category.
-Then if $f$ is a tangent display map in the sense of \cite{GeoffandRobinBundles} and if $f$ is {\'e}tale, then the morphism $\operatorname{pr}_2$ in the pullback